 - Housing Services when the blood spills are in residence halls and/or University housing; telephone 335-1541.

-- Facilities Operations when the blood spills are in University academic, research, and administrative facilities; telephone 335-9000.
+- Facilities Services, Operations when the blood spills are in University academic, research, and administrative facilities; telephone 335-9000.

 - Environmental Health and Safety (EH&S) for outdoor spills and when assistance with blood spill cleanup is needed; telephone 335-3041 during business hours and 911 during non-business hours.